“That was so many years ago,” the old witch said to no one.

 Impossible, Nala thought.

-Nala had never known a long quiet before that.
+Nala had never known a quiet quite so long before.

 Weird.